 Sedation dentistry is a safe way to reduce the fatigue of extended dental treatment requiring long visits.

 Dr. Kneib will give you a small pill to take an hour prior to your dental appointment.
 Your companion will accompany you to the office.
 By the time you arrive, you will be very drowsy.

-When you arrive in our office, you will be escorted into the comfort room, covered with a thick, warm blanket and placed on a monitor to watch your vital signs.
+When you arrive in our office, you will be escorted into the comfort room, covered with a thick, warm blanket.
 After you are comfortable, Dr. Kneib and the experienced clinical team at Kneib Dentistry will take care of your dental needs.